What is the difference between MD and DO?

 PA’s train as generalists, which means that after graduation they can practice in almost any field within medicine.
 This general medicine focus means they can switch specialties throughout their career without the need for re-certification.
 NP training programs include a concentration on a specific patient population.
 Areas of specialty include acute care, adult, family, gerontology, neonatology, oncology, pediatrics, or women’s health.
 In Colorado, NP’s can work independently while PA’s require a supervising physician.
 PA’s and NP’s work in hospitals, clinics, and physicians’ offices.
 They fill similar roles within any given setting.
 They are both licensed and skilled professionals who often provide the same medical care as physicians.

 My patients often ask whom they should schedule appointments with when going to see other medical specialties.
 My answer is “schedule with whomever can see you first.”
 If you see a mid-level provider, be assured there is an MD or DO not far away who will also be included in your medical care.

-As a faculty member at both the University of Colorado School of Medicine (an MD program) and the Kansas City University of Medicine and Biosciences (a DO program), I regularly train medical students in my office.
+As a faculty member at both the University of Colorado School of Medicine (an MD program) and Kansas City University (a DO program), I regularly train medical students in my office.
 Being a part of their education is a privilege and a joy!